Null-MC/PixelGraph/README.md

 ## Sample Repository

-[Oversized](https://github.com/null511/MCRP-Oversized) - A high-resolution texture pack made primarily using stock textures and CTM.
+[Oversized](https://github.com/Null-MC/Oversized) - A high-resolution texture pack made primarily using stock textures and CTM.

-[Textureless](https://github.com/null511/MCRP-Textureless) - A low-resolution pack using solid colors, material values, and alpha-masking to provide a smooth visual base for shader testing.
+[Textureless](https://github.com/Null-MC/Textureless) - A low-resolution pack using solid colors, material values, and alpha-masking to provide a smooth visual base for shader testing.
 Also good for toon/outline style.

+[Create-PBR](https://github.com/Null-MC/Create-PBR) - A minimal PBR resource pack for the Create mod.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.